hibari/hibari/README.md

   * Minor bug fixes
   * Update for Erlang/OTP R15
   * Support for building on Ubuntu, including ARMv7 architecture
-  * Move S3 and JSON-RPC components out from Hibari destribution (remove from the `repo` manifests.)
+  * Move S3 and JSON-RPC components out from Hibari distribution (remove from the `repo` manifests.)
-    ** S3 and JSON-RPC will become separate projects and will use `rebar` to manage dependencies.
+    + S3 and JSON-RPC will become separate projects and will use `rebar` to manage dependencies.
 (Hibari will continue to use `repo`)

 ## v0.5 series (unstable)